-Intended to lift troop morale, the 40-inch-tall Victory Verticals were identified by their military colors (olive drab, blue and gray), absence of front legs (deemed too delicate for the battlefield) and durable shipping crates.
-About 2,500 of the verticals were transported to every theater of war, including Asia, Africa, Europe, North America and the South Pacific.
-They were played by a dance band in the Philippines, a special service unit in Alaska, and by performers from Bob Hope to violinist Isaac Stern as they toured on behalf of the United Service Organizations.
+Intended to lift troop morale, the 40-inch-tall Victory Verticals were identified by their military colors (olive drab, blue and gray), absence of front legs (deemed too delicate for the battlefield), and durable shipping crates.
+About 2,500 of the verticals were transported to every theater of war, including Asia, Africa, Europe, North America, and the South Pacific.
+They were played by a dance band in the Philippines, a special service unit in Alaska, and by performers from Bob Hope to violinist Isaac Stern as they toured on behalf of the United Service Organizations (USO).

-Like nearly every domestic instrument maker during World War II, Steinway was prohibited from building instruments due to government restrictions on iron, copper, brass and other raw materials.
-But Steinway’s New York factory stayed open with a slim crew constructing the tails, wings and other parts for troop transport gliders.
-As the war continued, Steinway & Sons was also contracted to make coffins for the National Casket Company.
-But these ventures turned out to be notoriously unprofitable
+Like nearly every other domestic instrument-maker, during World War II Steinway was prohibited from building instruments due to government restrictions on iron, copper, brass, and other raw materials.
+Steinway’s New York factory stayed open with a slim crew constructing tails, wings, and other parts for troop transport gliders.
+As the war continued, Steinway & Sons was also contracted to make coffins for the National Casket Company, a venture that was both morbid and unprofitable.

-Late in 1941, Theodore E. Steinway received a request from the U.S. government’s War Productions Board for heavy-duty military pianos.
-The company’s fourth president had four sons serving in the military along with several of their cousins and he recognized music’s potential for boosting troop morale.
+Late in 1941, Theodore E. Steinway, the company’s fourth president, received a request from the U.S. government’s War Production Board for heavy-duty military pianos.
+Theodore had four sons serving in the military along with several of their cousins, and he recognized music’s potential for boosting troop morale.
 By June 1942, the first prototypes were prepared for government inspection.

 By the time the war ended, Steinway had shipped some 5,000 pianos.

 Photographs provide some of the clearest (if sometimes idealized) evidence of the G.I.
 Steinways’ application.
-One image shows the Orchestra of Fleet Hospital 108 in Guadalcanal, Solomon Islands, assisted by a vertical as it gave one of its twice-weekly concerts for patients (one of the officers ran a repair shop on the island where the instruments were tuned and maintained).
+One image shows the Orchestra of Fleet Hospital 108 in Guadalcanal, Solomon Islands, assisted by a vertical as it gives one of its twice-weekly concerts for patients.
+(One of the officers ran a repair shop on the island where the instruments were tuned and maintained.)

 Another photo captures Benjamin DeLoache, a baritone who appeared in the U.S. premiere of Berg’s Wozzeck, singing for soldiers on the battlefront with a vertical at hand.
-His particular instrument, W-672, traveled 25,000 miles, from Fort Riley, Kansas, to Port Moresby, Papa New Guinea, eleven miles from Japanese enemy lines.
-In the process, he said, it “served soldiers, Red Cross workers, hospital patients, Australian shows, and innumerable USO camp shows and concerts.”
+His particular instrument, number W-672, traveled 25,000 miles from Fort Riley, Kansas, to Port Moresby, Papa New Guinea, ending up eleven miles from enemy lines.
+In the process, DeLoache said later, it “served soldiers, Red Cross workers, hospital patients, Australian shows, and innumerable USO camp shows and concerts.”

-Design of the Victory Verticals was spearheaded by Paul H. Bilhuber, a Steinway Factory manager who was promoted to vice president in 1941.
-The instruments were to be thoroughly “tropicalized” — treated with special anti-termite and insect solution, and sealed with water-resistant glue to withstand dampness.
-With handles under the keybed and behind, the 455-pound pianos could be carried by four soldiers.
-Inside each transporting crate was a set of tuning tools, instructions, spare parts and sheet music consisting of light classics, Protestant hymns, sing-along tunes and boogie-woogie numbers.
+Design of the Victory Verticals was spearheaded by Paul H. Bilhuber, a Steinway factory manager who was promoted to vice president in 1941.
+The instruments were thoroughly “tropicalized” — treated with special anti-termite and -insect solution and sealed with water-resistant glue to withstand dampness.
+With handles under the keybed and in the back, the 455-pound pianos could be carried by four soldiers.
+Inside each transporting crate was a set of tuning tools, instructions, spare parts, and sheet music consisting of light classics, Protestant hymns, sing-along tunes, and boogie-woogie numbers.

 Some of the G.I. pianos were, in fact, Steinway’s preexisting Regency uprights, retrofitted for military use.
-New production picked up, however: the War Productions Board requested four hundred and five Victory Verticals in 1943, followed eight months later by another order of eight hundred instruments.
+New production picked up, however: The War Production Board requested 405 Victory Verticals in 1943, followed eight months later by another order of 800 instruments.
 In 1944, the U.S. Armed Forces bought 589 pianos (for $486 each) so that each unit would have four of its own.
 The New York factory crew was stretched thin.
 “This delivery schedule may appear slim to you,” cautioned a company memo to the U.S. War Department, “but we must call your attention to the fact that our upright piano department was composed mostly of young men, many of whom are now in the service.”

 ‘Mom, you would laugh if you were to have seen it, because the Steinway is not at all like Uncle Jake’s.’